 Once defined, it can be tracked.
 If it’s tracked, it can be improved.

 Most onboarding programs focus on a mixture of internal processes and product training.
-All necessary, but alone, incomplete.
+All necessary, but on their own, incomplete.
 A sales manager should define a set of onboarding activities that drive the right selling behavior.
 These activities provide an experiential foundation for the role.

 Why are the activities important?